personnameds/classsite/README.md

 classite v6

-Links NEEDS TO UPDATED ON REAL PROGRAM AND TESTED
+TO DO

+CHECK ALL URLS AND HTML FOR STAFF VS TEACHER

+UPDATE ALL APPS TO USE MIXIN AND VIEW.TITLE

+CSS/HTML
+    -Check Contact
+        -email field not showing up same as textfields -message box says message at bottom would prefer top

+GET TO IT

+Classlists
+	-Username is not recreated

+Generic Form
+    cancel button only goes to classpage

+Banner
+    -default banner hardcoded in, need to erase class banners for it to show

+Contact
+	-NEEDS TESTING
+	-need email address through KKSA.CA

+Messages
+    -not fully tested
+    -homework list uses _set
+    -admin????
+    -edit messages????
+    -if 0 messages topic should delete
+    -needs overhaul
+    -messages to multiple classes?

+Links
-	-Error for class doesn't have homework not related to klass form field -admin make it better??
+	-admin make it better??
-	-subject doesn't need "other" should default to misc. check out documents -modify and check one class all related classes get modified same as document
+	-subject doesn't need "other" should default to misc. check out documents -modify and check one class all related classes get modified (same as document)

 Homework
-    -When teacher adds homework add docs and links at same time -Generic forms used but doesn't use multipart form thing -Add Homework Due Date should be a multi-select widget -Admin tweaking, show full details per homework in the display -RSS Feed
+    -Add Homework Due Date should be a multi-select widget -Admin tweaking, show full details per homework in the display -RSS Feed

-Documents (I haven't really tested it)
+Documents
     -Admin?
-    -Multipart form data?
-    	-Currently not using generic forms
-    	-Can I use on generic_from advantages and disadvantages of always including -Files need to delete if no longer used
+    -Files need to delete if no longer used
-	-modify and check one class all related classes get modified Same as link
+	-modify and check one class all related classes get modified (Same as link)

 Classlists
     -resize banner images when uploaded (saved link in readitlater)